-In addition to Mr. Clark, whose analytical efforts were supported by this project, this project is responsible for convincing Ms. Florencia Prado, a talented staff member to apply to work on her Ph.D.
-The arsenic project will constitute part of her Ph.D. thesis.
+In addition to Mr. Clark, whose analytical efforts were supported by this project, this project is responsible for convincing Ms. Florencia Prado, a talented staff member to enter the Ph.D. program.
 Prado has developed the analytical techniques and worked with Bryce to supervise and develop Clark's project.